replexica/replexica/CONTRIBUTING.md

 - If you’re fixing an Issue, make sure someone else hasn’t already created a PR fixing the same issue.
 Likewise, make sure to link your PR to the related Issue(s).
 - We will always try to accept the first viable PR that resolves the Issue.

+## Release Process

+Be sure to run `pnpm new` after you're done with the changes.
+This will use `changesets` library to trigger a new version after the PR is merged to the main branch.

+Be sure to do that after requesting a review from the maintainers: the CI build will fail if you don't run `pnpm new`.